Category Archives: Excerpt

 I exhaled a breath.
 For the last six months, peace had reigned.
 Not because the leaders worked out a treaty or because the king intervened.
 The conflict between Therress and Veronna—rival lands within our kingdom—had been ongoing for nearly five centuries since Therress rebelled and claimed independence from Veronna.
 We’d grown tired of either paying higher taxes or sending our soldiers to die in a war with the dark elves that didn’t affect us.

 We had breaks now and then, such as recently, to recover and rebuild from losses, but this one hadn’t lasted as long as I’d hoped.
 The previous truce endured for almost two years.
-I should have known we wouldn’t make it that long again before the greedy Veronnians came after us again.
+I should have known we wouldn’t make it that long before the greedy Veronnians came after us again.
 Why couldn’t they understand we wanted to be left alone?

 “Okay, I’ll hurry and change.”